-They also plan to hold some of their sales earlier, promote gift cards earlier, and won’t be running expedited shipping promotions close to Christmas, as they usually do.
 “The risk is too high and we don’t want to cause any frustrations.
 Making a promise we can’t keep is not an experience we want for our customers,” she said.

 “You really have to think through every department that touches the customer’s order and try to prepare everyone as much as possible for what could happen this season.
-Don’t assume anything,” said Bess.
+Don’t assume anything,” said Bess

-When it comes to advice for other brands for the holiday season, Bess’s is pretty simple: over-communicate with your customers at every touchpoint.
+When it comes to advice for other brands for the holiday season, Bess’s is pretty simple: Over-communicate with your customers at every touchpoint.